 Reaching out to a larger audience and to maximise the benefits of the talk and for those who were interested but were unable to attend for whatever reasons, this audio recording is for you and also for those attendees who may wish to listen to it again.

-The Gift of the Dhamma excels all other gifts.
+The gift of Dhamma excels all other gifts.
 (Dhammapada 354).

 The questions and answers session was well received and the happy event ended with the transferring and sharing and dedication of merits to the departed ones.